Tokenized Stocks Issuer Failure: Recovery Paths for xStocks, Ondo, and Dinari

 How Tokenized Stock Dividends Work: xStocks Rebasing, Ondo Total-Return Pricing, and Dinari Stablecoin Distributions

-How xStocks rebasing, Ondo's sValue total-return multiplier, and Dinari's USD+ distribution show up in a self-custody wallet — and what to track.
+How xStocks rebasing, Ondo's sValue multiplier, Dinari's USD+ distribution, and the Binance bStocks variant show up in a self-custody wallet — what to track.

 Italian Crypto Tax in 2026: A Reference on Quadro RW, Quadro RT, and DAC8